Must-Have Indoor Seed Starting Supplies

 Starting From Seeds

-Nurturing your own seedlings can add to the enjoyment of being a gardener.
+Nurturing your own seedlings adds to the enjoyment of being a gardener.
 Plus:

-- Depending on your climate, you can get a jumpstart on planting.
+- Depending on your climate, you can get a jump-start on planting.
+Bragging rights for the first ripe tomato are at stake.

-- Planting your own seeds gives you more control over the types of fertilizer and pest control involved.
+- Planting your own seeds gives you more control over the types of fertilizer, soil and pest control involved.

-To go from seed to seedling successfully, you'll need these essentials: a great location, soil, seeds, pots or trays, grow lights, misters, seed starter kits and planting tools.
+To go from seed to seedling successfully, you'll need these essentials: a suitable indoor location, soil, seeds, pots or trays, grow lights, misters, seed starter kits and planting tools.

 Best Seeds for Germination